Introduction to Cyclones and Anticyclones

 Key Mechanisms for Anticyclone Formation

-• Subsidence from Upper-Level Convergence: In the upper troposphere, converging air masses force the column to sink.
+• Subsidence from Upper-Level Convergence: In the upper troposphere, converging air masses force the air column to sink.
 As the air descends, it warms adiabatically (compressional heating) and dries, inhibiting cloud formation.
 This sinking motion creates a surface high-pressure area.

-Stages and Behavior
+Stages and Behavior of Anticyclones

 Impact of Anticyclones